 - Strain and have the tea.

-While there are no studies to show the effects of rose hip when you ingest it during pregnancy, it is considered safe to use it as an oil during these months.
+While there are no studies to show the effects of rose hip when you ingest it during pregnancy, it is considered not harmful as an oil during these months.
 Here are a few ways in which rose hip oil can prove useful while you are pregnant:

 Using rose hip oil when you are pregnant can help to reduce your marks of hyperpigmentation.
 Pregnancy often leads to patches of dark skin and hyperpigmentation marks on your skin which refuse to lighten or fade while you are pregnant.
 Applying rose hip oil is said to reduce the dark spots and lighten the patches of skin that have been affected with hyperpigmentation.